-Port (or only) Engine Serial Number:
+Port Engine Serial Number:

 Starboard Engine Serial Number:

-•
+otario da la Linguita do riar i tarricori.

-Hull Identification Number:
+Hull Identification Number

 Hull Identification Number

 - The Hull Identification Number (HIN) is located on the starboard side of the transom. - Be sure to record the HIN (and the engine serial numbers) in the space provided above. - Please refer to the HIN for any correspondence or orders.